BjornarVass/fair-vae-rec/README.md

 We also provide the code we used for evaluating the SLIM baseline, which can be found in eval_slim.py.
 For this file we do not provide argument parsing as the configurations only depend on the considered dataset.

-### Logging
+### Logging and plotting
-The "verbose" flag can be used to enable logging through Weights & Biases.
+The "verbose" flag can be used to enable logging and plotting through Weights & Biases.
 Users who want to use other logging tools must change the code accordingly.

 ## Specific python packages and code inspiration
 The SLIM baseline was evaluated using the public implementation of the authors, which can be found here: https://github.com/KarypisLab/SLIM.
 The code for evaluating SLIM is found in eval_slim.py and requires that SLIM has been built and installed.